Axial Age & Christianity

 Armstrong, Karen.
 The Great Transformation: The Beginning of Our Religious Traditions.
 New York: Anchor, 2007.

 Baggett, David.
 "Paul and Socrates: What Athens Has to Do with Jerusalem."
 Moral Apologetics (blog).
-Center for the Foundations of Ethics, Houston Christian University.
-September 30, 2015. (link).
+Houston Christian University.
+September 30, 2015. [link].

 Bellah, Robert N. Religion in Human Evolution: From the Paleolithic to the Axial Age.
-Cambridge, MA: Belknap, 2011.
+Cambridge, MA: Harvard University Press, 2011.

 Bellah, Robert N., and Hans Joas, eds.
 The Axial Age and Its Consequences.
-Cambridge, MA: Belknap, 2012.
+Cambridge, MA: Harvard University Press, 2012.

 Blackburn, Simon.
 Ethics: A Very Short Introduction.
+Very Short Introductions.
 Oxford, UK: Oxford University Press, 2001.

 Gundry, Robert H. A Survey of the New Testament.
-Fifth ed.
+5th ed.
 Grand Rapids: Zondervan, 2012.

 Jaspers, Karl.
 The Origin and Goal of History.
 Routledge Classics.
-Trans.
-Michael Bullock.
+Translated by Michael Bullock.
 New York: Routledge, 2021.

 Moreland, J. P. Love Your God with All Your Mind: The Role of Reason in the Life of the Soul.
-Ed.
-Dallas Willard.
-Colorado Springs: NavPress, 1997.
+Colorado Springs: NavPress, 2012.

 Muesse, Mark W. Age of the Sages: The Axial Age in Asia and the Near East.
 Minneapolis: Fortress, 2013.